92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate
 ```
-This now mirrors the KQL logic by avoiding duplicate counting and focusing on the rejection → success behavioral sequence.
+This is an especially strong IAM detection example it connects authentication telemetry to attacker behavior, using KQL logic by avoiding duplicate counting and focusing on the rejection → success behavioral sequence.

 ## 8. Detect Access Outside Normal Role Permissions
-To match the revised KQL, the Python example should focus on sensitive operations and compare the actor against an approved authorization baseline.
+This expands the original RBAC example into an actual detection control, the Python code should focus on sensitive operations and compare the attacker behavior against an approved authorization baseline.

 ```kql
 approved_admins = [